lavanet/docs/docs/intro/key-terms.md

 <details>
   <summary>SDK</summary>
-  A JavaScript-based tool that simplifies the process of sending data relays to providers, offering compatibility with various development environments.
+  A JavaScript/TypeScript package that simplifies the process of sending data relays to providers, offering compatibility with various development environments.
 </details>

 <details>